DARTZ (New Zealand band)

-DARTZ (stylised in all caps) is a post-pub rock band from Wellington, New Zealand, formed in 2019.
-Known for their songs about New Zealand culture and politics, the band is composed of vocalist Daniel Vernon, guitarist Christan Pianta, bassist Clark Mathews, and drummer Hakopa Kuka-Larsen.
-Their 2024 album "Dangerous Day To Be A Cold One" reached #1 on the Official NZ Album Charts and was nominated for the 2025 Taite Music Prize.
+DARTZ (stylised in all caps) is a punk rock band from Wellington, New Zealand, formed in 2019.
+The band consists of vocalist Daniel Vernon, guitarist Christan Pianta, bassist Clark Mathews, and drummer Hakopa Kuka-Larsen.
+Their lyrics draw on everyday New Zealand life, culture, and politics.

+After signing to Flying Nun Records in 2022, DARTZ released their debut studio album, The Band From Wellington, New Zealand.
+Their second album, Dangerous Day To Be A Cold One (2024), debuted at number one on the Official Top 40 Albums chart and was a finalist for the 2025 Taite Music Prize.
+In 2025, DARTZ won Best Rock Artist at the Aotearoa Music Awards.

 History

-The band was formed in early 2019 when friends Daniel Vernon and Christian Pianta, who had recently moved to Wellington, submitted the fictional band name "DARTZ" as a joke application to open for Australian punk band The Chats.
+The band was formed in early 2019 when friends Daniel Vernon and Christan Pianta, who had recently moved to Wellington, submitted the fictional band name "DARTZ" as a joke application to open for Australian punk band The Chats.
 When DARTZ were unexpectedly confirmed as the Wellington support act, Vernon and Pianta recruited Clark Mathews and Hakopa Kuka-Larsen to complete the lineup.
-With two weeks to prepare, the group quickly wrote a set of original material, and after a positive reception they made the decision to continue performing.
+With two weeks to prepare, the group quickly wrote a set of original material, and after the show they made the decision to continue performing.

-DARTZ released their debut single "40 Riddiford Street" later in 2019, followed by a string of independently distributed tracks and consistent touring around New Zealand.
-In 2021, the band received national recognition when their song "Bathsalts" was nominated for the APRA Silver Scroll award.
+DARTZ released their debut single "40 Riddiford Street" later in 2019, followed by further independently distributed singles and touring around New Zealand.
+In 2021, the band's song "Bathsalts" was selected for the Top 20 shortlist for the APRA Silver Scroll award.

-In 2022, DARTZ signed to Flying Nun Records and released their debut album "The Band From Wellington, New Zealand", which included songs written for their initial performance.
-The album received a positive reception for its blend of punk energy and local storytelling, and was supported by touring across New Zealand and Australia.
-The band followed up in 2024 with their second album "Dangerous Day To Be A Cold One", which debuted at number one in the official New Zealand Album Charts and remained number one across multiple non-consecutive weeks.
-The record was praised by Rolling Stone Australia for its "great wit, honest storytelling, and effortless ensemble work," and was a finalist for the 2025 Taite Music Prize.
-In the same year, DARTZ won Best Rock Artist and Best Music Video Content at the annual Aotearoa Music Awards.
+In 2022, DARTZ signed to Flying Nun Records and released their debut album The Band From Wellington, New Zealand, which included songs written for their initial performance.
+The album was described as blending punk energy and local storytelling, and was supported by touring across New Zealand and Australia.

+The band followed up in 2024 with their second album Dangerous Day To Be A Cold One, which debuted at number one on both the official New Zealand Album Charts and the Official Top 20 Aotearoa Albums chart.
+The record was praised by Rolling Stone Australia for its "great wit, honest storytelling, and effortless ensemble work," and was a finalist for the 2025 Taite Music Prize, with single "Paradise" named in the Top 20 shortlist for the 2024 APRA Silver Scroll award.
+In May 2024, DARTZ performed at The Great Escape Festival in Brighton, England, playing three sets across the festival.

+In April 2025, DARTZ released the single "Moving To Melbourne" before embarking on a 30-plus date tour of The United Kingdom and Europe, including shows in Italy, Germany, Denmark, Sweden, Belgium and France.
+In the same year, DARTZ won Best Rock Artist at the Aotearoa Music Awards, while director Oscar Keys, cinematographer Ezra Simons and art director Kristin Li won best music video content for their work on the band's "Paradise" music video.